-I am currently the Research Coordinator for the American Historical Association’s NEH CARES grant-funded project, Confronting a Pandemic: Historians and Covid-19.
-In this role I oversee the development of a Remote Teaching Wiki and a bibliography of historians’ responses to COVID-19, documenting the value of historical expertise and historical thinking.
-In addition to my work at the AHA, I am a Project Historian at the Smithsonian’s National Museum of American History, where I recently co-curated with Amanda Moniz, Who Pays for Education?
+I am currently the Director of Research and Publications at the American Historical Association, where I also work on the NEH CARES grant-funded project, Confronting a Pandemic: Historians and Covid-19.
+In addition to my work at the AHA, I am a Research Associate at the Smithsonian’s National Museum of American History, where I recently co-curated with Amanda Moniz, Who Pays for Education?
 In 2018-2019, I was a Mellon Postdoctoral Fellow at the University of Pennsylvania’s Wolf Humanities Center.

 I was awarded my Ph.D. by the Department of History at the University of Chicago.
 I earned an M.A. in American Material Culture from the Winterthur Program at the University of Delaware and a B.A. with Distinction in History from Yale University.